MalloZup/kubeojo/README.md

 At moment the project is in a beta stage ( not much inside), but you can discuss the roadmap and feel free to add ideas about which graphs we could use.

 Also any kind of idea/contribution is welcome, feel free to open issue for any kind of discussion related.

+Feel free to take a look on issues  (which are filtered for getting started).